MinaFoundation/Core-Grants/RFCs/rfc-0011-soulbound-tokens.md

 The contract defining the token should provide a method `issue` that creates a token and binds it permanenty to a `PublicKey` on Mina.
 The caller provides the metadata, as well as a `MerkleMapWitness` that should prove that the token has not been issued yet.

-Constructing the witness will require knowledge of the current `MerkleMap`, abd thus will relyt on the off-chain service.
+Constructing the witness will require knowledge of the current `MerkleMap`, and thus will rely on the off-chain service.

 The contract will verify that the token has not existed previously.
 It will also evaluate a business logic particular to the concrete type of token, to determine whether the token should indeed be issued.